 From 1995 until 2000 she worked as a General Practice nurse at a GP Surgery and it was whilst working there that she achieved a Distinction in the Diploma in Nursing Studies.

 In 2000 Alison secured a post as a School Nursing Staff Nurse within the Stoke on Trent area and achieved a First Class Honours Degree in Specialist Community Public Health Nursing (School Nursing).
 Alison Worked as a SCPHN and Clinical Practice Educator within the School Nursing Service until May 2013.
-Alison now works as a Pre-Registration Adult Nurse Lecturer and is to be the Pathway Lead for the School Nursing SCPHN Award.
+Alison now works as an Adult Nurse Lecturer and is the Module Lead for the SCPHN Transfer of Fields.

 Research and scholarship